camunda/camunda-docs-manual/content/reference/rest/history/process-definition/get-cleanable-process-instance-report.md

 ---

-Retrieves a report about a process definition and finished process instances relevant to history cleanup (see <a href="{{< relref "user-guide/process-engine/history.md#history-cleanup" >}}">History cleanup</a>) so that you can tune the history time to live.
+Retrieves a report about a process definition and finished process instances relevant to history cleanup (see <a href="{{< ref "/user-guide/process-engine/history.md#history-cleanup" >}}">History cleanup</a>) so that you can tune the history time to live.
 These reports include the count of the finished historic process instances, cleanable process instances and basic process definition data - id, key, name and version.
-The size of the result set can be retrieved by using the [Get Cleanable Process Instance Report Count]({{< relref "reference/rest/history/process-definition/get-cleanable-process-instance-report-count.md" >}}) method.
+The size of the result set can be retrieved by using the [Get Cleanable Process Instance Report Count]({{< ref "/reference/rest/history/process-definition/get-cleanable-process-instance-report-count.md" >}}) method.

 # Method